Ridesharing Driver

 The old scheduling system (still active in some markets)

 In the past, Uber had a scheduling feature that only sent out an automated request a few minutes before your scheduled time.
-Uber did not match you with a driver as soon as you organized the ride.
+Uber did not attempt to match you with a driver when you first scheduled the ride.

-Under the older system, there was a much greater chance that nobody would accept your ride during a busy time.
-Uber Reserve has proved to be more reliable for passengers.
+Under the older system, there was a greater chance that no drivers would accept your ride during a busy time.
+Driver rematching with Uber Reserve has proved to be more reliable for passengers.

 Cancel fees and wait time for reserved rides